 The purpose of camping on a cell in RRC_IDLE state and RRC_INACTIVE state is fourfold:

-a) It enables the UE to receive system information from the PLMN.
+a) It enables the UE to receive system information from the PLMN or the SNPN.

 b) When registered and if the UE wishes to establish an RRC connection or resume a suspended RRC connection, it can do this by initially accessing the network on the control channel of the cell on which it is camped.